 The surname Brinck was first found in the Rhineland, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.
 The name Brink derives originally from the German word that describes a grassy meadow or pasture.

-Important Dates for the Brinck family
+Early History of the Brinck family

 This web page shows only a small excerpt of our Brinck research.
 Another 110 words (8 lines of text) covering the years 1814, 1835, and 1870 are included under the topic Early Brinck History in all our PDF Extended History products and printed products wherever possible.

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Brinck include Brink, Brinker, Brinck, Brincke, Brinkmann, Brinkman, Brinckmann, Brinckman, Brinckemann and many more.

 Early Notables of the Brinck family (pre 1700)